Food and Drug Administration Modernization Act of 1997: Information on off-label use and drug economics

 The law abolishes the long-standing prohibition of broadcasting by manufacturers of information about unapproved uses of drugs and medical devices.
 The act allows a firm to circulate peer-reviewed journal articles about an off-label indication of its product, providing the company is also committing itself to file proof of research within a certain amount of time.

 The act also allows drug companies to provide economic information about their products to formulary committees, managed care organizations, and similar large-scale buyers of health-care products.
-The provision is intended to provide such entities with dependable facts about the economic consequences of their procurement decisions.
 The law, however, does not permit the spreading of economic information that could affect prescribing choices to individual medical practitioners.

 Pharmacy compounding

 The act creates a special exemption to ensure continued availability of compounded drug products prepared by pharmacists to provide patients with individualized therapies not available commercially.
 The law, however, seeks to prevent manufacturing under the guise of compounding by establishing parameters within which the practice is appropriate and lawful.